juicedata/juicefs/docs/en/deployment/hadoop_java_sdk.md

 ### 5. JDK version

-JuiceFS Hadoop Java SDK jar was compiled with JDK1.8, bellow JVM conf may need to be added if the JRE was higher:
+JuiceFS Hadoop Java SDK JAR was compiled with JDK1.8, bellow JVM conf may need to be added if the JRE was higher:

 ```shell
 --add-exports=java.base/sun.nio.ch=ALL-UNNAMED